marioortizmanero/polybar-pulseaudio-control/README.md

         Exact matches are prioritized.
 Don't forget to quote the string when using globs, to avoid unwanted shell glob extension.
         Default: none
+  --listen-timeout-secs
+        The listen command updates the output as soon as it receives an event from PulseAudio.
+However, events are often accompanied by many other useless ones, which may result in unnecessary consecutive output updates.
+This script buffers the following events until a timeout is reached to avoid this scenario, which lessens the CPU load on events.
+        However, this may result in noticeable latency when performing many actions quickly (e.g., updating the volume with the mouse wheel).
+You can specify what timeout to use to control the responsiveness, in seconds.
+        Default: "0.05"

 Actions:
   help              display this message and exit